IASAbout IASDesignHostingPromotionConsultingContact

 • Philippe de Vitry and the Ars Nova - Biographical timeline and suggested works from Humanities Web.

 • de Vitry - Classical Net Basic Repertoire List entry.
-Includes biographical and musicological information, links to related composers, and partial discography.
+Includes biographical v and musicological vitry, philippe de information, links to related composers, and v partial discography.